 If users still aren’t convinced, throw them a one-off discount – it might be the final push they need to get that sale over the line.

-PRO TIP: Unboxing videos, as well as testimonials, and other User Generated Content is perfect for retargeting those who haven’t quite made their minds up.
-This is where paid media and influencer-type marketing meet to create a potent mix of entertainment, social proof, authority, and FOMO that should be irresistible for anyone genuinely interested in your product.
+PRO TIP 1: Unboxing videos, as well as testimonials, and other user-generated content is perfect for retargeting those who haven’t quite made their minds up.
+This is where paid media and influencer marketing meet to create a potent mix of entertainment, social proof, authority, and FOMO that should be irresistible for anyone genuinely interested in your product.

 Next on our list of top Facebook advertising tips is leveraging manual bidding.

-Facebook’s machine learning is pretty smart, meaning that lowest cost (that used to be called ‘auto’) bidding is often the best option for advertisers to use.
+Facebook’s machine learning is pretty smart, meaning that lowest cost bidding, which used to be called auto bidding, is often the best option for advertisers to use.

 This is because – and not a lot of non-Facebook advertisers realize this – every time your ads are eligible to be shown to a user they actually enter an auction process.
-If you want more detail on how the Facebook ads auction works, I wrote this article last year which breaks the process down nicely.
+If you want more detail on how the Facebook ads auction works, I wrote this article in 2018, which breaks the process down nicely.

 Facebook used the example of a high-fashion sock purveyor Stance to show that creating great creatives can improve your ads’ performance and be cost-effective at the same time.

-Stance simply took some existing, high quality, eye-catching product images and turned them into a slideshow that helped the company acheive a 2.4x higher CTR, 1.4x higher ROI, and 48% lower CPA.
+Stance simply took some existing, high quality, eye-catching product images and turned them into a slideshow that helped the company achieve a 2.4x higher CTR, 1.4x higher ROI, and 48% lower CPA.

 How good is this example here from online retailer ASOS?